mschuchard/jenkins-devops-libs/docs/Goss.md

   gossfile = 'goss.yaml' // optional location of gossfile
-  format = 'rspecish' // optional formatter to use for output path = '/usr/bin/goss' // optional executable path for goss }
+  format = 'rspecish' // optional formatter to use for output path = '/usr/bin/goss' // optional executable path for goss vars = 'vars.yaml' // optional vars file to use with gossfile }
 ```